dlstreamer/edge-ai-extension/README.md

 All arguments are optional, usage is as follows
   [ -s : gRPC server address, defaults to None]
-  [ --server-ip : Specify the server ip to connect to ] (defaults to 127.0.0.1) [ --server-port : Specify the server port to connect to ] (defaults to 5001) [ --sample-file-path : Specify the sample file path to run] (defaults to sampleframes/sample01.png) [ --loop-count : How many times to loop the source after it finishes ] [ --number-of-streams : Specify number of streams (one client process per stream)]
+  [ --server-ip : Specify the server ip to connect to ] (defaults to 127.0.0.1) [ --grpc-port : Specify the grpc server port to connect to ] (defaults to 5001) [ --http-port : Specify the http server port to connect to ] (defaults to 8000) [ --sample-file-path : Specify the sample file path to run] (defaults to sampleframes/sample01.png) [ --loop-count : How many times to loop the source after it finishes ] [ --number-of-streams : Specify number of streams (one client process per stream)]